Support & FAQ

 First, discretely and on foot, thieves will remove your bolts.
 Some thieves even do this at a separate occasion, preparing your car for the theft.
 Second step is to simply drive up to the car, jack it up (often with the help of stones and bricks) and collect the wheels as they fall off, all done in almost "pit crew time", here's one example of wheel theft in that manner.

 What car brands are subjected to wheel theft?

 In the US, for example, two of the most common car models victim to wheel theft are the Honda Civic and the Honda Accord.
 The reason is that they're the most commonly sold cars in the country, and the market for spare parts is thereby huge.
 In short, if the wheel isn’t locked, it may very well get stolen.
-Get peace of mind, mount Rimgard on your car.
+Get peace of mind, install Rimgard on your car.

 Are all wheels at risk?

 Of course, some wheels are more attractive than others.
-Just bare in mind that the reasons for theft vary.
+Just bear in mind that the reasons for theft vary.
 For the exclusivity and high value or simply new tyres.
 Here's an example of Honda Fit being targeted by wheel thieves in San Fransisco - for use in street racing.